marwan-at-work/protoc-gen-twirpql/content/docs/quick-start/index.md

 ### Generate Go/Twirp Files

-Before you can generate a TWIRPQL layer, you need to generate the `.pb.go` and `.twirp.go` files so that we have the contract defined:
+Before you can generate a TwirpQL layer, you need to generate the `.pb.go` and `.twirp.go` files so that we have the contract defined:

 ```bash
 ~ protoc --go_out=. --twirp_out=. service.proto